 - If you are under your Social Security normal retirement age (the age at which you can receive unreduced benefits) for the entire fiscal year, the earnings limitation is $46,000.

 - If you are under your normal retirement age and are retired for only a portion of the year, the earnings limitation amount will be prorated ($46,000 x number of months retired during the fiscal year ÷ 12).

-Note: If you are a Minnesota State Colleges and Universities retiree on the Annuitant Employment Program (AEP), the earnings limitation is $62,000 for the fiscal year.
-It is not prorated for the first year of retirement or for the year you reach your normal retirement age.
+Note: If you are a Minnesota State retiree on the Annuitant Employment Program (AEP), the earnings limitation is $62,000 for the fiscal year.
+It is not prorated for the first year of retirement nor for the year in which you reach your normal retirement age.